mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	He sighed.
 "You wouldn't understand."

 	They arrived at the fallen tree and immediately divided into work teams.
 Some of the experienced in the group took Casra's fishing nets to the southern shore to catch fish for dinner while the rest stayed behind to build a fire.
-Kipnu sat watching the smoldering twigs and planning their approach with Linyu who knew the terrain, and an apprehensive Ginnu who knew the people.
-Linyu was the first to hear footsteps in the distance, nudging Kip to look toward them.
-It was Setre.
+Kipnu sat watching the smoldering twigs and thinking about what sort of torture Lissa had planned for Casra.

+	"Kipnu?"
+Linyu broke his silence for the first time since coming home.

+	"Linyu!" he said with a smile, and hugged hae.
+"How are you feeling?"

+	"I want to fight."

+	"Linyu, it's dangerous out there.
+Your mother would never forgive me if something happened to you."

+	"But mom needs me."

+	He held hae hands in his own.

+	"You're right, Linyu.
+But there are many ways to help that don't put your life in danger."

+  The firewood had been gathered, and a flame started.
+Ginnu was itching to build friendships, so she asked them, "Hey you two, did Casra ever keep any spices here?"

+  Linyu said, "Yea, plenty."

+  "Would you mind showing me?"

+  Kip retained some suspicion and said, "Yea, let's go," to make sure she wasn't alone with Linyu.

+  He followed behind them and waited until they entered, but before he entered he heard footsteps, hard and fast in the distance.

+  "You two go down.
+I'll handle this," he told them.

-	"Kipnu, we need to talk!," she yelled.
+	"Kipnu, we need to talk!," Setre yelled.
 Most of the group members ran and hid in fear, but Kip stood his ground, and held his hand out to tell them it was ok.

 	"Setre, what are you doing here?"